STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: Abstract

 \section{Abstract}

-{ Structured prediction problems often require models to generate ontology-constrained labels, grounded evidence, and valid output structure under ambiguity, label skew, and heterogeneous group difficulty.
-We present a two-part framework for this setting.
-First, we introduce a modular prompt engineering strategy for structured prediction that combines XML-based instruction organization, expert-curated disambiguation rules, verification-style step reasoning, metadata-aware decision logic, explicit schema contracts, and a self-validation quality gate.
-This design is task-agnostic and targets common failure modes of in-context structured generation, including format drift, label ambiguity, evidence hallucination, and metadata- or role-conditioned confusion.
-Second, we introduce STaR-DRO, a stateful robust optimization method for learning under group heterogeneity.
-STaR-DRO replaces the dense Shannon-entropy geometry of exponentiated-gradient mirror updates with Tsallis mirror descent, and combines momentum-smoothed and centered group-loss signals with bounded excess-only multipliers, so that only persistently hard groups above the neutral baseline are upweighted.
-This design concentrates learning where it is most needed while avoiding both the instability of unconstrained robust reweighting and the unnecessary performance loss that can arise when easier groups are implicitly downweighted under dense simplex competition.
-We evaluate the combined framework on EPPC Miner, a clinically grounded benchmark for extracting hierarchical communication labels and supporting evidence spans from electronic patient--provider secure messages.
-On this benchmark, prompt engineering substantially improves zero-shot structured extraction, with average gains of +15.90 Code F1, +13.02 Sub-code F1, and +17.40 Span F1 across four Llama models.
-Building on supervised fine-tuning, STaR-DRO further improves the hardest semantic decisions: on Llama-3.3-70B-Instruct, Code F1 increases from 79.24 to 81.47 and Sub-code F1 from 67.78 to 69.30 while preserving strong Span performance and reducing group-wise validation cross-entropy by up to 29.6\% on the most clinically difficult categories.
-Because rare and difficult groups in EPPC Miner correspond to clinically consequential communication behaviors, these gains matter beyond benchmark accuracy: they improve the reliability of communication mining for quality improvement, patient-centered care analysis, and downstream clinical intervention design.}
+{ Structured prediction with large language models requires more than accurate labels: outputs must satisfy ontology constraints, preserve valid structure, and ensure evidence-grounded decisions under label imbalance and heterogeneous group difficulty.
+To resolve these challenges, we present a unified framework for robust ontology-constrained generation.
+First, we introduce a modular prompt-engineering architecture combining XML-style structure, expert disambiguation rules, chain-of-thought reasoning, metadata-aware decision logic, schema contracts, and a self-validation gate.
+This targets recurrent in-context structured generation failures, including format drift, label ambiguity, evidence hallucination, and metadata-conditioned confusion.
+Second, we propose STaR-DRO, which combines Tsallis mirror ascent with sparse entmax-style primal mapback, EMA-smoothed group-loss tracking, rescaled ascent signals, and bounded excess-only multipliers.
+This upweights only persistently hard groups without suppressing easier ones, addressing conventional DRO’s dense Shannon-entropy exponentiated-gradient updates, high-variance stochastic reweighting, positive adversarial mass on groups that are not persistently hard, and performance costs from simplex competition.
+We evaluate the framework on EPPC Miner, a carefully chosen, clinically grounded representation of high-stakes structured prediction requiring hierarchical label prediction and evidence-span extraction from patient-provider secure messages.
+Across Llama models spanning 1B to 70B parameters, our prompt engineering improves zero-shot extraction, with an average label F1 gain of +14.46 and a +17.40 Span F1 gain.
+Building on supervised fine-tuning, STaR-DRO further improves accuracy and robustness, increasing average label F1 by +1.08/+2.20 and reducing average group-wise validation cross-entropy by 21.3\%/14.8\% relative to SFT and standard DRO, respectively, significantly advancing the reliability of automated communication mining for patient-centered clinical care analysis.}

 \keywords{Structured prediction, Prompt engineering, Group-robust learning, Tsallis mirror descent, Clinical information extraction, Large language models}